Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands

 The required DoFs and the number of actuators determine the hand's kinematics~\citep{Controzzi2014Design}.
 The mechanical fingers/grippers are mainly composed of different joints connected in a serial manner, allowing them to perform a specific task.
 In order to be able to control $n$ DoFs, we need $m= n + 1$ independent actuation tendons~\citep{Controzzi2014Design}.
-Such kinematic architecture is used in the \textit{BarrettHand}\footnote{\url{https://advanced.barrett.com/barretthand}}.
-Nevertheless, hands with actuation tendons that exceed $n + 1$ are more versatile and dexterous.
+Such kinematic architecture is used in the \textit{BarrettHand}.\footnote{\url{https://advanced.barrett.com/barretthand}} Nevertheless, hands with actuation tendons that exceed $n + 1$ are more versatile and dexterous.
 These kinematic architectures are called redundant and are used, for example, in \textit{The Shadow Dexterous Hand}\footnote{\url{https://www.shadowrobot.com}}.
 Regardless of the advantages of using redundant transmission, it is also possible to design hands with underactuation ($m < n$) and coupled transmission.
 Such a design is inspired by the human hand, as shown in Section~\ref{sec:humanHand_biomechanics}.
 For instance, recent advancements in prosthetic design have explored six-bar linkage mechanisms to create bioinspired, kinematically coupled 1-DoF fingers that mimic natural human flexion~\cite{Ceccarelli2025Design,Ceccarelli2025Atlas}.